IS-BODAND/nhstatistics-core/doc/src/use/galleryclass.md

-The basic Gallery class represents one doujin on the nhentai site.
+This class acts as the core of nhstatistics-core, IO operations are available on it, and as a bonus to the library, there is a GalleryDownloader class to download these Galleries and store them in a directory/folder somewhere.
-The following fields are most likely useful:
+It represents one doujin on the the nhentai.net site.
+All data one can gather by opening the doujin page on nhentai is in this class so it is useful for safe for work data gathering application.
- - name: String - The name of the doujin
+The most likely to be useful fields are:

- - tags: Array\[HentaiTag\] - All the fantasies this doujin fulfills.
-HentaiTag implements HentaiData.
+- `name` - The name of the doujin.
+It's stored in a String.
- - languages: Array\[HentaiLanguage\] - The languages this doujin is written in.
-HentaiLanguage implements HentaiData.
+- `tags` - The tags present on this doujin.
+It's an array of HentaiTag objects.
- - id: Int - ID of the doujin.
+- `id` - One of the infamous id-s that represent one doujin.
+It's an Int in type.

-With the toXml, and toJson methods it can turn itself into some nice xml/json.
+- `languages` - Language on nhentai, including the `Translated` and `Rewrite` tags, just as on the webpage.